-Many more other attributes, which are detailed in these usage examples
+- Many more other attributes, which are detailed on the ARE Product Page

 One of the most important attributes that could be collected is a list of Product PTFs and PTF Groups.
 This function has existed for a while now but was enhanced in July 2015.

-Imagine you have a central system setup with a virtual image catalog where you store PTFs for 6.1 and 7.1 and 7.2.
+Imagine you have a central system setup with a virtual image catalog where you store PTFs for 7.2, 7.3, and 7.4.
 Wouldn’t it be nice if you could keep all the systems you are managing up to date with the PTF content of your image catalog?
 Now imagine if you could schedule such updates to happen on a consistent basis?
 So you create a template, set up a verification schedule and walk away.
 These are the examples of how you would utilize enhanced PTF support function in the ARE.
 Let’s take a closer look.

 First, let’s define some terms.
 The Administrator System (AS) and the Central System (CS) are the systems with ARE installed where the GUI runs and the template is created.
 In most cases, the AS and the CS are the same but it doesn’t have to be.
 The Endpoint System (ES) is the system being verified by ARE using the created templates.